At Mangotsfield Church of England Primary School our school vision is:

 At Mangotsfield, we teach about British Values through a combination of their integration into our school Lighthouse Values, through our Christian distinctivenes and through the subjects in our curriculum which have explicitly linked British Values embedded within them.

-Democracy: Our pupils have many opportunities to learn about Democracy in action and how citizens can influence decision-making through the democratic process.
+Democracy: Our pupils have many opportunities to learn about democracy in action and how citizens can influence decision-making through the democratic process.
 We have the hustings and election of School Council members and House Captains.
 The School Council plays a large part in our decision-making, including the appointment of new teachers.
 As well as this, Circle Time is used by classes to discuss issues and find resolutions.

 Anti-Bullying Week: We hold this event annually, when we focus on similarities, differences and pride in being individuals.
 This encourages tolerance and respect.

-RE: Although we are a Church of England school, we welcome all faiths and none.
+RE: Although we are a Church of England school, we welcome families of all faiths and of none.
 All the major faiths are studied as part of our Religious Education curriculum, together with visits to key places of worship.
 The school regularly asks parents to share their personal understanding of particular faiths by speaking to classes as part of a topic on a particular religion.
-This reinforces the understanding that we are free to hold onto our own faiths and beliefs.
+This reinforces the understanding that we are free to hold our own faiths and beliefs.

 Cultural Diversity: Each year we map out our programmes of study, we try to maximise opportunities for children to realise that people from many cultures and many countries have made major contributions to the worlds of Science, Maths, Art, Exploration etc.